thashepherd/paircolumbuschallenges-FindTheAnagrams/README.md

 __Time Limit:__ 15-20 minutes

 An anagram is a word, phrase, or sentence formed from another by rearranging its letters:

-“Angel” is an anagram of “glean.”.
+“Angel” is an anagram of “glean.”

 ##Instructions
 Modify the `detect_anagram` function to detect if the words are anagrams or not.